kshitija236/Sentiment-Prediction/README.md

 4. padding

 ## Word Embeddnigs
 Different methods for word embeddings have been tried.
-To use a particular embedding pass the embedding_type argument to the get_embddding function.
+To use a particular embedding pass the embedding_type argument to the get_embeddding function.
 1. GloVe
 2. Word2Vec
 3. Fasttext